What is considered full-time for Veteran Benefits?

 How do I know which certificate programs are eligible to use my VA benefits?
 Is NetMath covered?

 Our approved certificate programs can be found on our Weams Institution Search page.
 You can access this page at https://inquiry.vba.va.gov/weamspub/buildSearchInstitutionCriteria.do.
-Search for UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN.
+Search for UNIVERSITY OF ILLINOIS URBANA-CHAMPAIGN.

 Unfortunately, the NetMath certificate program is generally not available for use with VA benefits.
 However, if you are admitted to our University as a degree seeking student, and a NetMath course would count towards an approved undergraduate or graduate degree program requirement, we may be able to certify the course.
 In this case we would need a letter from the college or department you’ve been admitted to, which states the course counts towards your degree requirements before we are able to certify the course.